StackVista/stackstate-docs/configure/traces/advanced-configuration-traces.md

 ## Rate limits

 {% hint style="info" %}
-It is not advised to change the default settings for rate limits!
+It isn't advised to change the default settings for rate limits!
 {% endhint %}

 If required, overrides to the default rate limits can be placed in the file `etc/stackstate-receiver/application.conf`: